 The Company is party to a foreign exchange forward contract which was taken out as protection against possible future falls in the value of the Australian dollar against the US Dollar.
-The fair value of the contract as at 31 December has been measured and following which, a fair value adjustment of \$274,904 has been recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+The fair value of the contract as at 31 December has been measured and following which, there was found to be no requirement to make any fair value adjustment to the Statement of Comprehensive Income.
 The Company's hedging activities have been assessed under AASB 139 and do not meet the criteria under which hedge accounting is required to be done by that standard.